MultiverseLearningProducts/swe/src/bootcamp/wk2/day2.md

 ## Before we start
 You need to install SQLite3.

 Execute `npm install sqlite3` in the directory where your `package.json` lives.
+If you get errors, try `npm install sqlite3@5.0.0` instead.

-If you get errors, follow the instructions below (note these are Windows specific):
+If you still have errors, follow the instructions below (note these are Windows specific):

 * Right click on VSCode and 'run as Administrator'.
 Navigate to the directory where your `package.json` file is and run `npm install --global --production windows-build-tools@4.0.0`.
 * Close VSCode and run it again (this time not as administrator i.e. just double click on the icon).
 Execute `npm install sqlite3` in the directory where your `package.json` lives.